Are you trying to provide fresh foods to supplement your dairy goats’ diet? Here are some simple goat forage ideas from your backyard.

 - I grow Rugosa roses that produce abundant hips, which are great fresh during the growing season but that I also dry and parcel out to my goats all winter long to boost their immune systems.
 I do the same with my Goji berries.
 If you’re into xeriscaping or using any native shrubs, consider tucking in a few extra bushes to cut branches from as the seasons progress.

-- As I harvest my herbs, especially during the fall, I take whole branches as I prune and stash their leafy limbs in the garage to give to the goats later.
-As we’re packing the garage for our pending move, I keep finding my stashes – fennel seed here, sunflower stalks there and swaths of oregano for fighting infections.
+- As I harvest my herbs, especially during the fall, I take whole branches of them as I prune and stash their leafy limbs in the garage to give to the goats later.
+Fennel stalks with seeds, rosemary spears, branches of oregano for fighting infections are all good choices.

 It makes me smile to realize how often I’m thinking of squirreling away treats for my goats – almost as much as I do for my kids!
 The human kind, I mean.